POTS and Autism: Shared Symptoms, Differences & More

 3. How can I help my doctor understand what I’m going through?

-Tracking your daily symptoms and routines in Human Health, then sharing a PDF summary, can give your doctor a clear picture and improve care conversations.
+Tracking your daily symptoms and routines in the Human Health app, then sharing a PDF summary, can give your doctor a clear picture and improve care conversations.

 Sources: